Officials release new details, bodycam footage from deadly police shooting of Jayland Walker

 Police said officers fired their guns because Walker made a motion that caused them to fear for their lives.

+Mylett said he has watched the video dozens of times and Walker's actions at the time are hard to distinguish, but a still photo seems to show him “going down to his waist area" and another appears to show him turning towards an officer and a third picture “captures a forward motion of his arm."

 Social media posts claimed that about 90 rounds were fired and Walker was struck 60 times.
-Initial medical examiner reports indicated Walker suffered more than 60 gunshot wounds, although it is still being determined how many were entrance and exit wounds, according to Akron Police Chief Steve Mylett.
+Initial medical examiner reports indicated Walker suffered more than 60 gunshot wounds, although it is still being determined how many were entrance and exit wounds, according to Mylett.

 After doing an initial inspection inside Walker's vehicle, officers found a handgun, loaded magazine and a gold ring.